frywarrior/cmk_check_unifi-controller/README.md

 ## Known bugs / future ToDo

-* Metrics are not parsed by Check_MK if there's a space in the device's hostname -> need to replace them with something else...
 * Device's name is "null" if not named at all
-* Not able to autodetect multiple sites
 * Adapt this mechanism to a active check from the monitoring server itself to centralize this function